sundvall/sunny-on-code/src/pages/eslint-prettier-for-atom.md

 ---
 path: "/eslint-prettier-for-atom"
 date: "2018-04-06"
-title: "Eslint and prettier setup for Atom"
+title: "Lint and format for Atom"
-tags: ['how to', 'eslint', 'atom']
+tags: ['how-to', 'eslint', 'atom', 'tools']
 excerpt: "Code formatting combined with lint-rules in atom works fine, but appear to require a new setup for each project.
 Here is how it is done."
 ---

-# Code assistance and styling
+# Eslint and prettier setup for Atom
 Atom Code-editor for javascript works well together with eslint configuration.
 Some shortkeys to formatting simplifies the daily work, and unifies the style with other developers.
 When starting a new project, it'd be nice if a default configuration could be used, to speed up an initial testround in new code.
 Since this is not the case, here is the instruction.

 ##  files and current versions to update ...